 These maps do not provide a flood forecast and are not maps of soil moisture.
 Instead they indicate areas where subsurface water storage approaches or exceeds its historical maximum.
 Rainfall in the high 'relative wetness' areas could result in flooding.

-SUMMARY: At the end of March, while most of the country is not experiencing relative wetness levels above average for this time of year, some areas through central and southern England are still experiencing higher than average relative wetness.
+SUMMARY: At the end of August, the majority of the country is experiencing relative wetness levels higher than average for this time of year, particularly across Wales, the north of England and southern Scotland.